jcailler/programmation-fonctionnelle-ul/TP/TP2/README.md

 Polish Notation (PN) is a way to write arithmetic expressions where every operator comes before its operands.
 For example, instead of writing `3 + 4`, you would write `+ 3 4`.

-Your task is to implement a PN evaluator for an `IntList` where operators are represented by negative integers: we’ll deal with just addition and multiplication for now:
+Your task is to implement a PN evaluator for an `IntList` where operators are represented by negative integers: we'll deal with just addition and multiplication for now:

 ```scala
 val Add = -1